-“Due to the global COVID-19 pandemic, the INEBRIA conference will be held in the form of a Hybrid Conference on September 22-24 of 2021.
-For the first time, the conference will combine an in-person event in Goa with virtual sessions for remote attendees.”
+“Due to the global COVID-19 pandemic, the INEBRIA conference will be held in the form of an online conference on September 22-24 of 2021.”

 INEBRIA - Call for abstracts

 We are pleased to invite submission of abstracts for the 17th Annual INEBRIA conference.

 We are accepting abstracts which are focused on research or program evaluation along with a series of other content areas such as theoretical or practical approaches focused on any aspect of screening and brief intervention and referral to treatment (SBIRT) for problematic use of alcohol, other drugs, gambling, or gaming, relevant to the broader theme of “Setting New Directions in Brief Interventions”.

 There are different Abstract Submission forms depending on whether the submission is for an Individual presentation (oral/poster), or a Symposium, or a Workshop.